VincNT21/project_kallaxy/server/documentation/endpoints.md

 -> *Error Response status code to handle* :

+    - 400 Bad Request - Medium_id not in UUIDv4 format
     - 401 Unauthorized - Access token is expired, client should fetch **POST /auth/refresh** to get a new access token
     - 404 Not Found - No medium with given ID found in database
     - 409 Conflict - A medium with the exact same title already exists in database